jefferyfry/gcp-saas-bill/README.md

 * Frontend Service(CloudBees Developed) - Lightweight web interface that provides the signup page.
 * Subscription DB (CloudBees Developed) - This is a backup database that stores the current account and subscription data.
 * Support Systems - Support systems are the current backend systems such as Zendesk and Salesforce that must be provisioned to enable Jenkins Support services for a customer.
 The provisioning of these systems is TBD.
-* Datastore Backup Cron Job - Daily executing datastore backup.
+* Datastore Backup Cron Job (CloudBees Developed) - Daily executing datastore backup.
+* Entitlement Check Cron Job (CloudBees Developed) - VM offerings are not integrated into the marketplace pubsub for lifecycle events.
+We are required to query for entitlement status.
+This cron job executes periodically to get the status of a VM entitlement and updates our database if it has changed (ACTIVE to CANCELLED).

 ## Customer Workflow
 ![Customer Workflow](https://user-images.githubusercontent.com/6440106/66532891-e00e4800-eac5-11e9-8db3-4a2656066d51.png)